Oil emergency response strategy

-The purpose of the Oil Emergency Response Strategy is to help minimise the effects of a petroleum supply disruption on New Zealand, and to help New Zealand meet its obligations as a member of the International Energy Agency.
+The Oil Emergency Response Strategy helps reduce the impact on New Zealand of a disruption in the supply of oil.
+It also helps New Zealand meet its obligations to the International Energy Agency.

-The primary responsibility for responding in an emergency lies with industry.
-The government's role is normally coordination unless the severity of the situation warranted the use of regulatory powers.
+The fuel industry has the primary responsibility for responding in an emergency.
+The government's role is normally coordination, unless the severity of the situation warrants the use of regulatory powers.

-No, the strategy deals only with the effects of a disruption to oil supplies.
-It is also not meant to resolve issues affecting only one company.
+The strategy only deals with the effects of a disruption to fuel supplies.
+It can’t be activated to manage the effects of high oil prices and isn't intended to resolve issues affecting only 1 company.

 Responding to an International Energy Agency-declared emergency

 In the event of a severe disruption to global oil supply, International Energy Agency (IEA) member states may decide to collectively release emergency oil stocks to the international market.